 Other than that egg whites vs. whole eggs misunderstanding, another misconception that many people have are that carbs should be avoided at all costs.
 It’s all about eating the right carbs, swapping out regular pasta with whole wheat, brown rice, or quinoa alternatives.
 If your grocery store has spaghetti squash, you can also use the veggie alternative as a replacement to traditional boxed pasta.
 It only has about 20 calories, less carbs, and is packed with more protein.
 It’s perfect for everyone, from vegans to gym fanatics who are looking for an easier way to incorporate vegetables into their diet.
 Especially for those who aren’t fans of salads.
 Check out The Greatist for the countless number of ways you can cook spaghetti squash.

 Sushi may seem like it’s healthy because of all the seafood and veggies used to create the rolls, but think about it – tempura is deep-fried, soy sauce contains lots of sodium, and spicy rolls are doused in mayo with just a dash of hot sauce.
 And with all that white rice, you’re basically loading up on the carbs that you’ve been trying to reduce.
-While many restaurants, including the famous Tojo’s in Vancouver, BC, Canada as featured in The Scene Presents series, forgo the use of MSG and go for seasonal ingredients, it’s easier to track the healthiness of your meal when you make it at home.
+While many restaurants, including the famous Tojo’s in Vancouver, BC, Canada, forgo the use of MSG and go for seasonal ingredients, it’s easier to track the healthiness of your meal when you make it at home.

 Sushi is just as fun to make even when you use nutritional substitutes, such as brown rice instead of white, low sodium soy sauce, more sashimi options, and making use of more veggies in your homemade rolls.